dgraph-io/dgraph/wiki/content/deploy/index.md

 In setting up a cluster be sure the check the following.

+* Is atleast one dgraphzero node running?
 * Is each dgraph instance in the cluster [set up correctly]({{< relref "#running-dgraph">}})?
 * Will each instance be accessible to all peers on `workerport`?
 * Does each node have a unique ID on startup?
 * Has `--bindall=true` been set for networked communication?
-* Is dgraphzero brought up first?

 <!---
 ### In EC2